 1. Premises Liability Laws (740 ILCS 130)

 Property owners are legally responsible for maintaining safe conditions at their venues.
-If a venue fails to address safety concerns or warn visitors about known dangers, they can be held liable for any resulting injuries.
+If a venue fails to address safety concerns or warn visitors about known dangers, it can be held liable for any resulting injuries.

 2. Negligence Claims (735 ILCS 5/2-1116)